Wednesday, December 31, 2008

 In my primary school, dad told me he was a policeman, and of course, I'm not stupid lah, as I have not seen mum washed and dried his uniform.

-It was only when Aly asked if the 2 other people standing in the background are Sharon and her, that we suddenly realized that it's not only Joel, but majority of the kids are very observant.
-And I remembered that often he is able to draw for me the things he sees during his outing trips.
+It was only when Aly asked if the 2 other people standing in the background are Sharon and her, that we suddenly realized that it's not only Joel, but the majority of the kids are very observant.
+And I remembered often that he is able to draw for me the things he sees during his outing trips.

 Erh, this picture seems like Daddy is selling eggs rather than machinery.
 And ah boy only gave his dad a few strands of hair - so poor thing.